manuelhenke/minesweeper-for-web/README.md

 # Example

-You can take a look at [demo.html](index.html) to get a full example.
+You can try it at [CodePen](https://codepen.io/manuelhenke/pen/ExoPKLZ) or just take a look at the [demo.html](demo.html) included in this project.
 ![Example Image](minesweeper-example.png)

 # Icons Copyright